Prakash4844/Web-Devlopment-by-Angela-Yu/README.md

 	HTML_Code_PlayGround.html - 🏗️

 </details>
+The Website made with pure HTML is published at: <a href="https://prakash4844.github.io/HTMLCV/">HTMLCV Website.</a>
 <br>

 ### NOTE: The Structure of HTML Module is in greater detail so you get fimiliar with structure of content, further module will be listed in lesser details.